-Role of the mayor or chairperson at meetings
+Role of the chairperson at meetings

-The mayor is usually the chairperson unless he or she is absent or wishes otherwise.
+The mayor is usually the chairperson unless they are absent or wishes otherwise.
 The chairperson maintains order at the meeting and keeps discussions to the point and to the agenda, amongst other things.
 This helps ensure meetings are conducted with decorum and decisions are made in an open, transparent way.

 While councillors have one vote each, the chairperson has a casting vote if there is a split decision.
-Therefore, it is particularly important that the chairperson sees that the debate is conducted in a fair and orderly manner, regardless of his or her own views about the issue under discussion.
-The chairperson may exercise their second or 'casting' vote as he or she sees fit.
+Therefore, it is particularly important that the chairperson sees that the debate is conducted in a fair and orderly manner, regardless of their own views about the issue under discussion.
+The chairperson may exercise their second or 'casting' vote as they see fit.